 So, while you technically have 30 days to spare before reporting an injury, you shouldn’t wait to report or seek medical treatment.
 Keep in mind that the longer you wait to report, the more the details surrounding the accident will get cloudy and inconsistent, and the more likely your employer or their insurance company may deny or challenge your claim.
 Your best bet is to report the incident to your employer as soon as possible.

-If your employer denies your claim for not reporting a work injury in Coral Springs in time, get in touch with a Coral Springs workers’ compensation lawyer to ensure your best interests are protected and your workers’ comp dispute is handled appropriately.
+If your employer denies your claim for not reporting your work injury in time, get in touch with a Coral Springs workers’ comp attorney to ensure your best interests are protected and your workers’ comp dispute is handled appropriately.

 To Whom Do I Have to Report a Workplace Injury?

-If someone suffers an injury in their workplace, the right thing to do is to report it to someone in supervisory capacity without delay.
-This representative could be the supervisor, foreman, manager, etc. Your employer might have provided a document beforehand explaining how begin the process of reporting a work injury in Coral Springs.
+If someone suffers an injury in their workplace, the right thing to do is to report it to someone in a supervisory capacity without delay.
+This representative can be a supervisor, foreman, manager, etc. Your employer might have provided a document beforehand explaining how to begin the process of reporting a work injury in Coral Springs.

-Failing to report the injury to the right person within the 30-day deadline may jeopardize your chances of receiving compensation you are eligible for.
-In case your supervisor tries to intimidate you to not report the injury, get in touch with us for help immediately as this is illegal.
+Failing to report the injury to the right person within the 30-day deadline may jeopardize your chances of receiving the workers’ compensation benefits you are eligible for.
+If your supervisor tries to intimidate you into not reporting the injury, get in touch with us for help immediately as this is illegal.
 You do not have to go it alone when reporting a work injury in Coral Springs.

 What Are Employer Responsibilities After a Workplace Injury?